 The authentication metadata may be removed/redacted by the content/service provider.

 The content is edited and revised.
 It may be manipulated, enhanced or revised and/or combined with other prestored or generated content.
-The provenance information are provided to auth manipulation/authoring module along with the provenance information provided at the contribution (AIF-2a).
+The provenance information is provided to auth authoring function along with the provenance information provided at the contribution (AIF-2a).
 The new parts of the content may have its own provenance information.

-The media presentation may be repackaged at the network or client side or transmitted by a transmitter.
+The media presentation may be repackaged at the network or client side.
 Such operations maintain the authentication metadata for the part of media originated from the service provider.

-The inserted content (such as inserted ad) should not impact on the authentication metadata nor verification of the main content.
+The inserted content (such as inserted ad) does not impact on the authentication metadata nor verification of the main content.

-Each inserted content may add its own authentication information.
+Each inserted content can include its own authentication information.

-If the inserted content causes failure in the verification of the main content, it should either
+If the inserted content causes failure in the verification of the main content, it either

-Remove signaling that the manifest to avoid confusing the player, or
+removes signaling that the manifest to avoid confusing the player, or

-Add the new authentication metadata for the combined content.
+adds the new authentication metadata for the combined content.

-The player uses the verification module (AIF-3) for media verification through AIF-5.
+The player uses the authentication verifier function (AIF-3) for media verification through AIF-5.

 The verification may occur during the playback of media.

 The media authentication interfaces are a subset of the ones identified for the streaming workflow.
-All interfaces are the same except AIF-2c that does not exist in this case.
+All interfaces are the same except AIF-2c which does not exist in the file-based workflow.

 Cross-authentication workflow

-Figure 3, based on the above file-based workflow, highlights where cross-authentication (X-auth) mechanisms may be applied.
+Figure 3, based on the above file-based workflow, highlights where cross-authentication (x-auth) mechanisms may be applied.